 If you have kids of your own, it makes sense to welcome anyone else who also has kids but who understands the dynamics of blending a family together and the additional issues that come with it.
 If you want to read further on blending a family, Ron Deal is a family psychologist who has many resources on blended families.
 Are you open to having more kids?

 What kind of relationship are you looking for?
 Do you just want to see if you “still have it in you”?
 Are you looking for something long-term that may lead to marriage?
 Do you want to just “date around”?
 There are many relationship “fields”.
 Make sure you define exactly what you are looking for in a relationship so a potential match can make sure theirs is aligned with yours.
-There is nothing more devastating than to get in to a relationship and then realizing that you want something totally different than your match does.
+There is nothing more devastating than to get in to a relationship and then realize that you want something totally different than your match does.
 These are things that should have been talked about during the beginning stage…like right here!

 If you’re still clueless as to what to include in this section, take a personality profile test.
 PlentyOfFish.com has a great profile test with 100 or so questions.
 It will show who you are and who you are looking for.
 Don’t make this section too short but don’t make it too long either.